Sunday, 2 November 2025

 If there was a Blue Sparkle one it would sell like hot cakes - take note Gretsch!

-The construction is pretty much the same as the 5420T in many respects, nicely done and the neck extension at the body join is the same as on the 5420T as part of the neck block and not sculpted underneath as on the Japan guitars - the extra wood connection likely helps the sustain and provides greater structural strength and tone transfer.
+The Synchromatic construction is pretty much the same as the 5420T in many respects, nicely done and the neck fretboard extension at the body join is the same as on the 5420T as part of the neck block and not sculpted underneath as on the Japan guitars - the extra wood connection likely helps the sustain and provides greater structural strength and tone transfer.

 The orange Nashville has nice wavy grain on the factory picture with a slightly creamy aged binding that really looks good, the harshness of pure white binding is lost - giving it a 'vintage' look out of the box.

-The Nashville Orange Headstock and Ebony fingerboard
+The Nashville Orange Headstock and Ebony fingerboard -

 The T-Roof logo is sharper, like on the 2420 Streamliner

-and an improvement oer the 5420T logo
+and an improvement over the 5420T logo

 Although no 'horseshoe inlay' as on the Player TG Nashville from Japan

-The Japan Player, Hot rod and anything Gretsch beyond that price point uses full Maple neck wood with wing pieces at the machine head area.
+The Japan level Player, Hot rod and anything Gretsch beyond that price point uses full Maple neck wood with wing pieces at the machine head area.
 The scarfed on head is used by many makers and with modern glues should give no issue on 10 gauge strings, I have noticed no separation on my 5120 or 5420's I have owned that have this type of neck construction.

-The Gretsch name logo on these Synchromatic guitars is an improvement over the 5420 Electromatic type which never looked as nice as the one on the cheaper recent Streamliner guitars.
 The Synchromatic guitars here now use a style of logo seen on the Japan level professional series guitars and looks the better for it.
-The Headstock is faced with a veneer on the orange Nashville giving it a nicer look than the 5420T with a plastic type overlay.
+The Headstock is faced with a veneer on the orange Nashville giving it a nicer look than the 5420T with a plain Black plastic type overlay on most.

-The quality of finish is great,
+The quality of finish is great -

-you can see the scarf neck joint here on the back of the neck -
+You can see the scarf neck joint here on the back of the neck -

 it would be better if the machine heads were sealed type rather than these open backs

-The Headstock needs no introduction, but follows the smaller 1958 onwards shape used on most of the Gretsch guitars except the Falcon guitars of that era (or the smaller Jet style guitars).
-An Ebony fingerboard is a nice feature here and having Gretsch guitars with Ebony, Rosewood and Laurel boards fitted, the Ebony is the nicest looking and playing.
+The Headstock shape needs no introduction, but follows the smaller 1958 smaller onwards shape used on most of the Gretsch guitars except the Falcon guitars of that era (or the smaller Jet style guitars).
+The 'Cowboy' era 1954-56 guitars tended to have larger headstocks.

 The fingerboard features the Thumbnail edge style inlays and the neck is bound around the top edge of the headstock as on the mk 3 Electromatic 5420T onwards.
-The modern Hot Rod guitars use Rosewood boards rather than the earlier Ebony which is a shame as Ebony wood looks and sounds nicer.

 The Nashville rear view shows no new surprises -